robert-hardy/setting_up_spark_on_aws/readme.md

     - see instructions `setup_slaves.md` and use `setup_slaves.sh` to set up the two slaves.
 2. Get 2 instances running on EC2 and use a single script `setup_all.sh` to get them both set up.

+*Note*: in the presentation I opened up all ports on the EC2 instances.
+You should be aware that this leaves your cluster exposed to others.
+It was the easiest way to get things running within an hour, but *you should not do that*!

+One approach is to open all ports but specify that the ports are accessible only from machines in the cluster.
+That requires some knowledge of EC2 and you might find it helpful to read through the `spark_ec2.py` script on [this GitHub repo](https://github.com/amplab/spark-ec2) to see how they do it.